National Student League: Merger

 With the NSL and the SLID working together so often, sentiment in favor of amalgamation began to form within both groups.
 The NSL took the first steps toward unity by inviting the SLID to the Student Congress Against War in Chicago in December 1932.
-Though organized on the basis of the Communist-led World Congress Against War that had been held that August in Amsterdam, the NSL succeeded in toning down the Third Period anti-socialist rhetoric, and succeeded in getting the SLID behind the Congress, as well as many pacifist organizations.
+Though organized on the basis of the Communist-led World Committee Against War and Fascism that had been held that August in Amsterdam, the NSL succeeded in toning down the Third Period anti-socialist rhetoric, and succeeded in getting the SLID behind the Congress, as well as many pacifist organizations.
 The NSL's conference later that month officially proposed a merger.

 Despite being rebuffed, the NSL passed another pro-amalgamation resolution the next year.
 The SLID was initially suspicious of the NSL's proposals; SLID regarded itself as the more genuinely democratic group and was wary of the NSL's uncritical view of the USSR.
-Nevertheless after the success of the April 1935 peace strike and growing sentiment in favor of anti-fascist unity in the face of repression, the SLID merged with NSL and a group of unorganized liberal students to form the American Student Union in December 1935.
+Nevertheless, after the success of the April 1935 peace strike and growing sentiment in favor of anti-fascist unity in the face of repression, the SLID merged with NSL and a group of unorganized liberal students to form the American Student Union in December 1935.